Har Mar Superstar faces further accusations, fallout from supporters

 She said that after he initially emerged from the bedroom naked, he apologized and got dressed.
 He seemed embarrassed and almost bashful.
 "I remember feeling almost pity for him," she said.

 He drove them to a gas station to pick up cigarettes.
-After they returned to his place, she said, they smoked and she questioned what he'd done earlier ("Why would you do that?"), then she went to the bathroom.
+After they returned to his place, she said, they smoked and she questioned what he'd done earlier — "Why would you do that?" — and then she went to the bathroom.

 When she came out, she said Tillmann got aggressive.
 "He pounced on me and was trying to kiss me, was trying to take my clothes off."
 She said "stop" and "no," but he kept grabbing her and masturbating.
 "He kept saying, 'Tell me that you love me.' "